teampopong/pokrbot/README.md

          $ python twitter.py

      - Open the link given by the program.
+(Make sure to login as the user that you want to tweet posts)
      - Copy and paste the verification code given in the browser into the command line.<br>
      - Then you'll get *oauth token* and *oauth token secret*.
      - Copy and paste them into the blanks of `settings.py`: `TWITTER_OAUTH_TOKEN`, `TWITTER_OAUTH_TOKEN_SECRET`